Middle School Program - Ages 12-15

 New River Gorge Learning Cooperative (NRGLC) is a Montessori-based learning center whose mission is to educate the minds, hearts and bodies of our students in a challenging, vibrant experiential learning community.

-We have proudly partnered with West Virginia University and Grow Wise Institute to design our unique interdisciplinary experience-based Middle School Program, debuting fall of 2018.
+We proudly partnered with West Virginia University and Grow Wise Institute to design our unique interdisciplinary experience-based Middle School Program, debuting fall of 2018.

 Our program integrates permaculture, mindfulness and social justice into an immersive educational experience suitable for any learner.
 Our pedagogy inspires a love of learning and an appreciation for hard work, curiosity, creativity and compassion.
 In addition to meeting or exceeding West Virginia state standards, our curriculum is designed to address the need for responsibility and independence during this adolescent plane of development.